 - Encourage team members to take ownership of their work and make decisions to help achieve the team's objectives.

 In summary, clear goals are essential for team commitment, and they help to avoid contradictions and give team members a sense of control over their work.
-By finding a balance between power and autonomy, communicating clearly and regularly, and encouraging collaboration and open communication, you can help to build a strong sense of teamwork and increase team commitment.
+By balancing power and autonomy, communicating clearly and regularly, and encouraging collaboration and open communication, you can help build a strong sense of teamwork and increase team commitment.

 In conclusion, having clear goals is crucial for team commitment.
 Without clear goals, team members may lack direction and feel unmotivated, resulting in a lack of commitment.
 This lack of responsibility can lead to poor team performance and failure to achieve desired outcomes.

 As discussed earlier, Lencioni's Five Dysfunctions of a Team can hinder team commitment, and one of the critical dysfunctions is a need for more clarity around goals.
 Therefore, it is essential to ensure that team goals are well-defined, communicated clearly, and understood by all team members.